Skip to content Skip to footer

 Want to know more about ICSSS from a student's perspective?

 If you are interested in the Summer School and you would like to know more, feel free to contact one of our student ambassadors!
-Alessia, Bob, Marija and Paolo all successfully completed the 2023 Summer School and are ready to answer any questions you may have.
+They successfully completed the 2024 Summer School and are ready to answer any questions you may have.
 Send them an email or a message on Linkedin and they will be happy to tell you more about the ICSSS.